caseyscarborough/homelink/README.md

 The application is currently in the beginning stages of development, and more features will be implemented with time.

+You can check out a demo of the application at [homelink.caseyscarborough.com](http://homelink.caseyscarborough.com).

 A screenshot of the application in it's current state can be viewed below:

 ![alt text][screenshot1]